 Mold and bacteria are not the same.
 The former is a type of fungus that feeds on dead organic material, such as wood and the paper that covers drywall - and even food in the fridge.
 Mold typically consists of multiple-cell organisms (although some single-cell molds do exist).
 The discoloration around a tub where it meets the wall is a type of mold.
 Mold colonies start small and can spread to cover large areas.
 Left unchecked, they can cause wood rot.
 They can also launch seed-like spores via air currents and travel to new locations.
 Mildew is mold at an early stage.

 Bacteria, on the other hand, are single-cell organisms that are usually invisible to us.
 They require moist foods with some protein and low-acidity to thrive.
 Milk, meat, and seafood are foods that most people worry about becoming contaminated by bacteria, but so can cooked rice and baked potatoes if left long enough at room temperature.

 As residential mold removal and abatement specialists, Dr. Energy Saver N.E.
 Illinois can get rid of any serious mold contamination in your home.
 Our procedures include visual inspection, testing before and after remediation, isolation of the contaminated area during sanitization, and effective sanitization products that will not damage your property or harm your family.
 We can also repair areas damaged by mold.

 Contact us today if you suspect mold contamination in your home.
-We offer free estimates on all our work in Palatine, Buffalo Grove, Glenview, Highland Park, Kennilworth, Deerfield, Lake Bluff, Barrington, Highwood, Fort Sheridan and throughout the surrounding areas.
+We offer free estimates on all our work in Lake Forest, Winnetka, Wilmette, Highland Park, Kenilworth, Deerfield, Lake Bluff, Arlington Heights, Barrington, Highwood and throughout the surrounding areas.